Parral Mining District

 - Exploration: In recent years, the Company’s geologists completed surface and a limited amount of underground rock sampling to confirm the presence of silver mineralization along the San Patricio structure.
 In late 2012 – early 2013, a drill program of approximately 1,750 meters in 8 drillholes was done to test the subsurface continuity of the mineralized veining.
 Among the better results obtained by the drilling was a 23 meter intersection of oxidized silver mineralization in hole SPD-01 that averaged 132 g/t Ag.

 Jeremy D. Vincent, B.Sc.
-(Hons), P.Geo., an employee of the company, has approved the foregoing disclosure on the Parral Mining District.
+(Hons), P.Geo., a Qualified Person as defined in NI 43-101, has approved the foregoing disclosure on the Parral Mining District.

 This page contains forward-looking statements.
 Please see the following link: Legal.